grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Labels to fields

-Use this transformation to change time series results that include labels or tags into a table where each label keys and values are included in the table result.
-The labels can be displayed either as columns or as row values.
+Use this transformation to change time series results that include labels or tags into a table where each label's keys and values are included in the table result.
+The labels can be displayed as either columns or row values.

 Given a query result of two time series: